josephvalenti53/44688_Capstone_Joseph_Valenti/README.md

 # Attributes

-This folder explains all AD attributes pulled for each user/identity employed at Denton Insurance, or if a service user (non-human identity) exisiting.
+This folder explains all AD attributes pulled for each user/identity employed at Denton Insurance.
 Of these 141 initial attributes, 30 are necessary in evaluating Denton's Identity & Priviliged Access Management governance and risk.

 # Final Results